 (Note: This post was originally written more than 8 years ago.
 I’ve been a Microsoft Certified Trainer now for over 13 years.
 I also received a 10-year recognition polo shirt.)

 As a conference speaker, I have an entire collection of conference and client polo and denim shirts–a sampling is shown below.
 Ugh!
-I’m not a fashionista but I know this is not a flattering look for me.
+I’m not a fashionista, but I know this is not a flattering look for me.
 One meeting planner explained that they learned the hard way one year when a breakout presenter showed up at the conference with a holey T-shirt.
 And it’s not just IT conferences.
 One of my training clients purchased polo shirts for all of the instructors to wear for training classes in an effort to upgrade the look of one particular trainer.
-We were privately told that we could continue dressing as before but they had to find some way to set a minimum standard for business casual dress.
+We were privately told that we could continue dressing as before, but they had to find some way to set a minimum standard for business casual dress.

 So now that I’ve cleaned out my closet, is anyone interested in a selection of slightly used geeky logo polo shirts? 😉 Are you planning a virtual or in-person conference or meeting?
 Contact me to create a customized, valuable learning experience for your organization.

-© Dawn Bjork, MCT, The Software Pro®
+© Dawn Bjork, MCT, MOSM, CSP®, The Software Pro®

 Microsoft Certified Trainer, Productivity Speaker, Certified Speaking Professional